What Are Long-Term Personal Loans?

 Alternatives to Long-Term Personal Loans

-See if there’s a way to avoid taking on debt: If there’s a way to avoid going into debt at all, such as by using money in an emergency fund, that might be the least costly way to take care of your expenses.
+See if there’s a way to avoid taking on debt.
+If there’s a way to avoid going into debt, such as by using money in an emergency fund, that might be the least costly way to take care of your expenses.
 That being said, you don’t want to completely collapse your savings, even for projects like debt repayment.
-Consider a credit card: Credit cards might be an alternative to long-term personal loans, but they tend to have fairly high interest rates themselves, and it can be easy to spiral into debt since you can keep using them until they’re maxed out.
-Personal loans, on the other hand, are for a set, specific amount, which makes them a little bit less risky on that front.
-Look into 401(k) loan, paycheck advance or salary loan: You might also consider taking a loan out of your retirement account, such as a 401(k) plan, if that option is available through your provider.
-Certain employers may also offer paycheck advances or salary loans, but these, too, might come with fees, so make sure to read the fine print before signing any paperwork.
+Consider a credit card.
+Credit cards might be an alternative to long-term personal loans, but they tend to have fairly high interest rates, and it can be easy to spiral into debt.
+If you can qualify for a 0% APR introductory rate, that could be a way to pay for your purchase without paying interest (assuming you can pay it off before the introductory period expires).
+Look into 401(k) loans, paycheck advances, or salary loans.
+You might also consider taking out a 401(k) loan or a salary loan.
+Certain employers may also offer paycheck advances, which may help cover an emergency expense without having to rely on a personal loan.

 The Takeaway